LAKSHAYA-A06/weekly-sales-forecasting/README.md

-                                                                Weekly Sales Forecasting using Linear Regression
+WEEKLY SALES FORECASTING

 Project Overview

-This project develops an **interpretable weekly sales forecasting model** for retail stores using **Linear Regression**.
+This project develops an interpretable weekly sales forecasting model for retail stores using Linear Regression.
 The system predicts future sales by incorporating historical sales patterns, economic indicators, and environmental factors.

-The goal is to provide a **transparent, scalable, and practical forecasting framework** that helps retail businesses improve inventory planning, staffing decisions, and promotional strategies.
+The goal is to provide a transparent, scalable, and practical forecasting framework that helps retail businesses improve inventory planning, staffing decisions, and promotional strategies.

----

 Objectives